Last Updated: May 13, 2026

 Factors to Consider When Buying (Our Criteria)

-It can be overwhelming to find the right aquarium wave maker for you.
+It it’s a lot to sort through to find the right wavemaker for you.
 I have compiled a list of the best ones in the market using the following criteria:

 - Price – Some wavemakers are extremely cheap while others are very expensive.

-- Warranty – A manufacturer that makes a reliable wave maker backs up their aquarium wave makers with a solid warranty.
+- Warranty – A manufacturer that makes a reliable wave maker backs up their wavemakers with a solid warranty.

 - Durability – What are the field tested stories of these units.
 Have they been running for years or do they break every 6 months.
 If they break easily, are they cheap enough for you to consider disposable?